 If you’re having financial difficulties and even this amount is off-putting.
 Then take some time to address your situation and work towards improving your financial position.
 Start by creating a detailed budget of all your income and outgoings.
 Look at how you can manage your money more effectively.
 Make use of an authoritative financial planning site for advice on how to rebuild your credit rating, and when you feel more comfortable with your financial situation, revisit your wish to become a blogger.
 You might want to blog about your experiences with money.
 Offer advice and support to other people struggling with their cash flow.
 It’s just this kind of personal story that resonates with readers.

 I don’t know what to write about

-If you’re writing for yourself and perhaps a few friends and family members, you can post your blogs as frequently or infrequently as you wish.
-As this is the best way to start a blog, there’s no reason to let a lack of time hold you back.
-As you become more experienced and confident, you’ll find you can write a decent length post in half an hour or less.
-If you want to expand your audience, you’ll need to be posting regularly – most days if you can – but you’ll find this becomes a part of your routine once you’ve got into the swing of things.
+If you’re writing for yourself and perhaps a few friends and family members.
+You can post your blogs as frequently or infrequently as you wish.
+This is the best way to start a blog.
+There’s no reason to let a lack of time hold you back.
+As you become more experienced and confident.
+You’ll find you can write a decent length post in half an hour or less.
+If you want to expand your audience, you’ll need to be posting regularly.
+Most days if you can.
+But you’ll find this becomes a part of your routine once you’ve got into the swing of things.

-If you genuinely want to be a blogger, then all the barriers that are preventing you can be addressed and resolved without too much difficulty.
-It may require some time to acquire the skills, feel happy with making an investment, and start to build an audience, but it’s a highly rewarding endeavor – and who knows, if your blog becomes popular enough you could even start earning money from it!
+If you genuinely want to be a blogger, then all the barriers that are preventing you can solve it.
+Without too much difficulty.
+It may require some time to acquire the skills.
+Feel happy with making an investment, and start to build an audience, but it’s a highly rewarding endeavor.
+So, who knows, if your blog becomes popular enough you could even start earning money from it!